Trollope91/Full-stack-project/TESTING.md

 * grand total is calculated correclty - YES
 * users detais are retained from past orders - YES
 * checking out functions correctly - YES
-* automated email is sent out - FAIL
+* automated email is sent out - FAIL - FIXED (FIXED)
+* automated email pulls correct details to body - email has erroneous sender mail "django"

 **wishlist**

-*
+* products can be added to wishlist - YES
+* products can be removed from wishlist - YES
+* products are linked backed to product view - YES
+* wishlist page is not accessible without logging in - YES
+* add to wish list button is accessible to user without an account - YES

 ## Automated testing